Look up drawing definitions and you find that the common links between them:

 Marks that make a picture or image, a plan, or diagram.
 Marks that represent.

-For me, it is intentional mark making, for visual communication that is technical, tactical, culturally, or personally expressive on a tactile surface .
+For our purposes in drawing and painting, it is intentional mark making, for visual communication that is technical, tactical, culturally, or personally expressive on a tactile surface.
 This is a working definition for thinking about drawing, how drawing leads to painting, and how drawing is used in painting.

-Gesture, the way an artist captures and conveys form through energetic markmaking, is a record of the artist’s visual and mental interaction with the subject.
+Gesture, the way an artist captures and conveys form through motion and energetic markmaking, is a record of the artist’s visual and mental interaction with the subject in space.

-David Hockney, master of many mediums, still considers drawing one of his most importance endeavors as an artist.
+Another artist, David Hockney, master of many mediums (including film and digital media), still considers drawing one of his most important endeavors as an artist.

 Here he is drawing, and painting, on his ipad.